beehive-lab/TornadoVM/docs/source/programming.rst

    :code: java

-The code snipet shows a complete example, using the Loop Parallel annotations, the Task Graphs and the execution plan.
+The code snippet shows a complete example, using the Loop Parallel annotations, the Task Graphs and the execution plan.
 This document explains each part.